Quilts Donated in 2019-2020

 The ages of the children in the center are from birth to 6 years old (when they would be going to elementary school).
 The center gives this care for free to parents who qualify for assistance.
 Most of these children come in the door with nothing.
 They are given a quilt on their first day in the center, and sleep with it every day at nap time.
 When they go on to another day-care or school, which means they will no longer be coming to the Alcove, they are given the quilt to take with them.
 This becomes a great memory maker for them, and in most cases it is the only thing they can call their own.

 Dallas Children’s Advocacy Center

-This center is designed to provide each child with a friendly, non-threatening environment that offers support and protection in one central location.
+The mission of Dallas Children’s Advocacy Center is to improve the lives of abused children in Dallas County and to provide national leadership on child abuse issues.
+The center is designed to provide each child with a friendly, non-threatening environment that offers support and protection in one central location.
 Housed in their offices are the Dallas Police Department and Dallas County Social Services, as well as investigators and therapists to aid the children.
-Child abuse is a growing community problem and the DCAC's goal is to minimize each victim's trauma through a multi-disciplinary approach.
-DCAC serves all of Dallas county.

 The young victims of sexual and physical abuse can tell their painful stories just once and then the child can be spared of having to repeat their “pain” again.
 The professional expertise of the staff at the center brings a more complete understanding of individual issues for each abused child.
 Many times these children have been brought in the middle of the night with nothing but the clothes on their backs.
 They are given a backpack with toiletries and a change of clothing as many are not returned to their homes and are ultimately put in foster care.
 Some of the children also receive a quilt as provided by our project.